LastAirbender07/Proj-2.0-Docker-K8s-Helm/project-plan/isses-faced.md

 Alembic Migration Issue Summary
+# Alembic Migration Issue Summary

+## Alembic Migration Issue

-1. Root Cause
+### Root Cause

-The backend container initially failed to apply database migrations during startup because Alembic was not initialized and no migration versions existed.
-Additionally, the application could not locate the Alembic configuration or migration scripts correctly due to incorrect file paths in the container environment.
+- Alembic was not initialized and no migration versions existed.
+- The backend could not locate the Alembic configuration or migration scripts due to incorrect container file paths.
+- The database URL was not set for Alembic, so it had no valid connection.
+- Even after initialization, no versioned migration files were present, preventing upgrades.

-2. Detailed Explanation
+### Detailed Explanation

-Missing Alembic setup: The project did not include the Alembic directory or configuration initially (alembic.ini and /alembic folder), preventing migrations from running.
+- Missing Alembic setup: The project initially lacked the Alembic directory and configuration (alembic.ini and the /alembic folder), preventing migrations from running.

-Incorrect configuration path: The backend attempted to execute Alembic commands using a relative or invalid path, resulting in silent failures.
+- Incorrect path configuration: The backend attempted to run Alembic with a relative or invalid path, causing silent failures.

-Database URL not set: The sqlalchemy.url parameter inside alembic.ini was not dynamically configured, so Alembic had no valid database connection.
+- Database URL not set: sqlalchemy.url in alembic.ini was not dynamically configured, so Alembic could not connect to the Postgres DB.

-No migration versions: Even after Alembic initialization, there were no versioned migration files in /alembic/versions, causing Alembic to hang when attempting upgrades.
+- No migration versions: With no files under /alembic/versions, Alembic could not detect or apply migrations, effectively blocking schema changes.

-These issues collectively prevented the backend from generating or applying schema migrations to the PostgreSQL database, blocking the application’s startup flow.

-3. Resolution
+### Resolution

-Initialized Alembic properly: Added the alembic.ini file and /alembic directory within the backend container.
+- Proper initialization: Added alembic.ini and the /alembic directory to the backend container.

-Dynamic configuration path: Updated the code to resolve Alembic’s configuration path dynamically using:
+- Dynamic config path: Resolved Alembic config path dynamically:
+    ```python
     cfg_path = os.path.join(os.path.dirname(__file__), "alembic.ini")
+    ```
     and logged the absolute path for visibility.
+- Dynamic DB URL: Programmatically set:
+    ```python
+    config.set_main_option("sqlalchemy.url", db_url)
+    ```

-Dynamic database URL: Programmatically set config.set_main_option("sqlalchemy.url", db_url) to ensure Alembic connected to the correct Postgres instance.
+    to ensure Alembic connects to the correct Postgres instance.

-Automatic revision and upgrade: Added logic to detect missing versions, generate the initial migration dynamically using:
+- Automatic revision and upgrade: When no versions existed, the system generated an initial migration automatically:
+    ```
     alembic revision --autogenerate -m "initial schema"

-and then apply migrations with:
+    ```
+    and applied migrations:
+    ```
     alembic upgrade head
+    ```

+### Verification
-Verification: Confirmed Alembic successfully generated the initial version (583d8889edde_initial_schema.py) and created all expected tables (events, reminders, etc.) in the database.
+- Confirmed Alembic created an initial version file (583d8889edde_initial_schema.py).
+- Confirmed expected tables (events, reminders, etc.) were created in the database.

-4. Outcome
+### Outcome

-Alembic migrations are now automatically initialized, versioned, and applied at backend startup.
+- Alembic migrations are now initialized, versioned, and automatically applied at backend startup.
-The system successfully connects to PostgreSQL, detects schema changes, and applies them without manual intervention — ensuring smooth containerized deployment and schema consistency across environments.
+- The system connects to Postgres, detects schema changes, and applies them without manual intervention, improving containerized deployment and schema consistency across environments.

+---

-Retry Logic Issue –
+# Retry Logic Issue
-1. What Was Affected

-The following components of the notification system were affected:
+## Affected Components

-Retry behavior for background jobs (process_event_job and send_reminder_job)
+- Retry behavior for background jobs (process_event_job and send_reminder_job)

-Failure handling for scheduled jobs submitted via RQ Scheduler
+- Failure handling for scheduled jobs via RQ Scheduler

-Dead Letter Queue (DLQ) behavior
+- Dead Letter Queue (DLQ) behavior

-Reliability of event → notification → reminder pipeline
+- Reliability of the event → notification → reminder pipeline

-Failures inside jobs were not being retried correctly, which could lead to:

-Lost event-processing jobs

-Lost scheduled reminder jobs

-Jobs incorrectly ending up in DLQ

-Inconsistent or missing notifications

-2. What Was the Issue (Root Cause)

-The retry logic was initially misconfigured due to a misunderstanding of how RQ applies retries.

-Specifically:
+## Root Cause

-Retry configuration was being applied at the worker level rather than at the job enqueue level.
+- Retry logic was applied at the worker level instead of at enqueue time.

-RQ does not honor worker-level retry configuration for individual jobs.
+- RQ does not honor worker-level retry configuration; job retry metadata must be set when enqueuing.

-Instead, each job must explicitly include a Retry(...) policy at enqueue time.

-This caused:

-Jobs enqueued without retry metadata

-Worker default behavior:

-If a job failed → mark as failed

-No retry → optionally go to DLQ

-Scheduled jobs from rq-scheduler had no retry metadata, causing silent failures
+- Scheduler-created jobs did not include retry metadata and were not retried.

-Additionally, a dlq.empty() call inside the scheduling process was unintentionally purging failed jobs.
+- A dlq.empty() call unintentionally purged failed jobs, removing failure visibility.

-3. Why It Was Designed That Way & What Was the Problem Initial Intent

-The design attempted to:
+## Design Intent and the Problem

-Centralize retry logic inside the worker:
+- Initial intent: centralize retry logic in the worker to simplify enqueue code.
+    ```python
     worker = Worker(..., retry=Retry(...))

-Simplify enqueue code by not requiring retry parameters everywhere.

-Allow the worker to govern failure and retry behavior globally.

-Problem with This Design

-RQ explicitly does not work this way.

-Workers cannot globally apply retry policies.

-Only job-level retry metadata matters.

-Scheduler-created jobs ignore worker retry settings entirely.

-DLQ clearing (dlq.empty()) removed visibility into real failures.

-Thus, jobs that should have retried were:

-Never retried

-Directly failing

-Or silently disappearing

-4. What Was the Fix – What Did We Learn?
+    ```
+- Problem: RQ requires retry metadata per job at enqueue—workers cannot globally enforce retries.
+The scheduler ignores worker retry settings.
+Clearing the DLQ removed diagnostics.

-Fix Implemented
+## Fix Implemented

-We corrected the implementation to follow RQ’s actual design:

-✔ Add retry policy per job at enqueue q.enqueue(
+- Set retry policy when enqueuing jobs:
+    ```python
+    q.enqueue(
             process_event_job,
             args=(event_id,),
             retry=Retry(max=3, interval=[30, 60, 120])
     )
+    ```

-✔ Add retry policy for scheduled jobs scheduler.enqueue_at(
+- Set retry policy for scheduled jobs:
+    ```python
+    scheduler.enqueue_at(
             run_at,
             send_reminder_job,
             notification_id,
             retry=Retry(max=3, interval=[30, 60, 120])
     )
+    ```

-✔ Remove dangerous DLQ clearing
+- Remove dangerous DLQ clearing (removed dlq.empty()).

-dlq.empty() was removed to prevent loss of failure information.

-✔ Worker left in default mode
+- Leave workers in default mode and rely on job-level retry metadata.

-Workers now process jobs without attempting to override retry logic.

-Lessons Learned
+## Lessons Learned
-1. RQ retry logic is purely job-based
+- RQ retry logic is job-based; the worker cannot override it.

-Workers do not control retry behavior.

-Every job must be enqueued with explicit retry metadata.

-Scheduled jobs also require retry config.

-2. Never clear DLQs automatically
+- All jobs (including scheduled ones) must include retry metadata at enqueue.

-DLQ is critical for diagnosing failures.
+- Never automatically clear the DLQ—it's essential for diagnosing failures.

-Automatic clearing hides real issues.

-3. Scheduler jobs behave differently
+- Scheduler jobs behave differently and require explicit retry settings.

-RQ Scheduler does not infer retry settings.

-Must be explicitly set on each scheduled job.